OncoHelper AI: Neural Target Tracking for Cancer in Motion

 Why It Matters

-Most current AI tools classify data as ifit were fixed, while real-world oncology behaves like an unfolding process that must be tracked and forecast, not just labeled.
-OncoHelper AI addresses this gap by focusing on movement over time, helping clinicians stay ahead of the disease instead of reacting to it late.
+Most current AI tools treat data as if it were fixed, while real-world oncology is an unfolding process that must be tracked over time and anticipated, not just labeled.

 How It Works

 A tumor behaves like a moving target.
-It can be intercepted, but only if we detect it, predict its path, and respond in time.
+It can be intercepted only if we detect change early, predict what comes next, and respond in time.

-Non-invasive screening of saliva, blood, imaging, and genomics to identify hidden risk long before symptoms appear.
-Interceptor AI acts like a high-altitudedrone, constantly scanning biological signals to spot emerging threats.
+Non-invasive screening of saliva, blood, imaging, and genomics can reveal risk signals long before symptoms appear.
+Interceptor acts like a high-level sensing and monitoring layer, scanning biological signals to spot emerging patterns early.

 Interception intelligence